-We have a 15-year-old in the house asking for things like a new computer for school, crew team dues, a car next year, insurance on that car next year and, oh, yeah, college in 3 1/2 years.
+We have an 18-year-old in the house asking for things like a new computer for school, crew team dues, a car next year, insurance on that car and, oh, yeah, college.

 Granted, he’s got a part-time job to work toward paying for some of these expenses, but these big-ticket items are not cheap, yo!

 Whoa.
 It might be time to become frugal.

 Frugal Tips for the New Year That Will Save You Money

 Frugal isn’t a word I use a lot, but it’s one I’m going to get real familiar with in the new year.